Interpolating families of integrable AdS3 backgrounds: Acknowledgments

 \section{Acknowledgments}

-We thank the participants of the Workshop \textit{Integrability in Low Supersymmetry Theories} in in Trani (Italy) in 2024 for stimulating discussions that initiated and furthered this project, and we further thank Ben Hoare for useful discussions.
-FS is supported by the Deutsche Forschungsgemeinschaft (DFG) under the Collaborative Research Center 1624 ``Higher structures, moduli spaces and integrability'', project number 506632645.
-This work has been partially funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Projektnummer 491245950.
+We thank the participants of the Workshop \textit{Integrability in Low Supersymmetry Theories} in Trani (Italy) in 2024 for stimulating discussions that initiated and furthered this project.
+We are also grateful to the Kavli Institute for Theoretical Physics in Santa Barbara for the hospitality during the follow-on of the Integrable22 workshop, where part of this review was written.
+FS is supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the Collaborative Research Center 1624 ``Higher structures, moduli spaces and integrability'', project number 506632645.
+This work has been partially funded by the DFG -- Projektnummer 491245950.
 A.S.~acknowledges support from the EU -- NextGenerationEU, program STARS@UNIPD, under project ``Exact-Holography'', and from the PRIN Project n.~2022ABPBEY.
 A.S.~also acknowledges support from the CARIPLO Foundation under grant n.~2022-1886, and from the CARIPARO Foundation Grant under grant n.~68079.